Availability: Some of the features described in this article are only available in the Pro and Premium Edition.

-This article describes how projects are ranked and how to determine the ranking based on the project score in the project section of the Portfolio Designer view in Meisterplan.
+This article describes how projects are ranked and how to determine the ranking automatically based on the project score and manually based on the order in the project section of the Portfolio Designer view.

 - Project Rank

 In the Project and Program Rights section of your user group, you need to have the Change Project Rank right enabled to change the rank.

 In Meisterplan, each project and each program has a rank that can be displayed in several views.
 The rank corresponds to the order of projects and programs in the Projects by Priority list in the Portfolio Designer: